jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 == Graph neural network <sec-graph-neural-networks>

-As previously discussed, when it comes to system entities, their context can be used as additional information represented by high-order connections via a multi-hop path.
+As previously discussed, the context of system entities is essential for better predictions.
+Recollect the context is high-order information acquired through multi-hop paths.
-A graph neural network (GNN) #cite("shadewatcher-2022", "graph-convolutional-network-2016", "kgat-2019") aims to provide higher-level information.
+A graph neural network (GNN) #cite("shadewatcher-2022", "graph-convolutional-network-2016", "kgat-2019") aims to provide high-order information.
-With message passing, entities update their representations by accumulating recursively propagated neighbour information.
+It employs the concept of message passing, updating entity representations by accumulating recursively propagated neighbour information.
 We achieve information propagation by defining $L$ layers representing $L$ hops in the neighbourhood.

-With a layer (@eq-gnn-layer-activations), the GNN can update the representation $bold(z)_h^((l))$ for a given entity $h$.
+A layer (@eq-gnn-layer-activations) updates the representation $bold(z)_h^((l))$ for a given entity $h$.
-An update uses $h$'s previous value and neighbourhood values $cal(N)_h$.
+It uses $h$'s previous value and $cal(N)_h$ ($h$'s neighbourhood).
 The initialisation of $bold(z)_h^((0))$ is done using the embedding $e_h^r$ provided by `TransR`.

 $